rubsuadav/API-REST-SPRING-FIREBASE/README.md

 ######  To run the tests you have to do right click on "src/test/java" package --> Run As --> JUnit Test.

-(NOTE: TO RUN THE TESTS AND COVERGAE ALSO NEED THE APLICATION CREDENTIALS)
+(NOTE: TO RUN THE TESTS AND COVERAGE ALSO NEED THE APLICATION CREDENTIALS)